marissakirjonen/informationSecurity/h4-ETAOIN.md

 Cryptanalysis
 -	Recovering the plaintext without access to the key
 -	Cryptanalytic attacks:
-o	**Ciphertext-only:** access to encrypted message o	**Known-plaintext:** access to plaintext and corresponding ciphertext o	**Chosen-plaintext:** able to choose the specific large block of plaintext to be encrypted o	**Adaptive-chosen-plaintext:** able to choose specific small block of plaintext + choose another block based on previous encryption o	**Chosen-ciphertext:** able to choose different cipher-texts to decrypt and has access to decrypted plaintetext o	**Chosen-key:** has knowledge of the relationship between keys o	**Rubber-hose cryptanalysis:** forceful attainment of key through threats/violence o	**Purchase-key:** bribery for key
+  - **Ciphertext-only:** access to encrypted message
+  - **Known-plaintext:** access to plaintext and corresponding ciphertext
+  - **Chosen-plaintext:** able to choose the specific large block of plaintext to be encrypted
+  - **Adaptive-chosen-plaintext:** able to choose specific small block of plaintext + choose another block based on previous encryption
+  - **Chosen-ciphertext:** able to choose different cipher-texts to decrypt and has access to decrypted plaintetext
+  - **Chosen-key:** has knowledge of the relationship between keys
+  - **Rubber-hose cryptanalysis:** forceful attainment of key through threats/violence
+  - **Purchase-key:** bribery for key

 Security of Algorithms
--	Security depends on cost, time, and amount of data encrypted o	Should cost more to break than the value of the data + time needed to break should exceed duration that the data needs to be secured
+-	Security depends on cost, time, and amount of data encrypted
+  -	Should cost more to break than the value of the data + time needed to break should exceed duration that the data needs to be secured

 ### 1.2	Steganography

 **Steganography** is hiding messages within other messages
   -	recent methods include; hiding messages in graphic images by replacing the least significant bit of each byte of the image with bits of the message

 ### 1.3	Substitution Ciphers and Transposition Ciphers

 **Substitution Ciphers** replace characters in plaintext with other ciphertexts
 -	Types:
-o	**Simple substitution cipher (monoalphabetic cipher):** each plaintext character is substituted for a specific ciphertext character o	**Homophonic substitution cipher:** single plaintext characters maps to multiple ciphertext characters o	**Polygram substitution cipher:** groups of characters are encrypted together o	**Polyalphabetic substitution cipher:** made of multiple monoalphabetic ciphers **Transposition cipher** is where the plaintext remains the same but the order is rearranged
+  - **Simple substitution cipher (monoalphabetic cipher):** each plaintext character is substituted for a specific ciphertext character
+  - **Homophonic substitution cipher:** single plaintext characters maps to multiple ciphertext characters
+  - **Polygram substitution cipher:** groups of characters are encrypted together
+  - **Polyalphabetic substitution cipher:** made of multiple monoalphabetic ciphers
+  - **Transposition cipher** is where the plaintext remains the same but the order is rearranged

 ### 1.4	Simple XOR